Ar-zz-duboy/Arduboy/README.md

-Arduboy Library
+Arduboy Library: `develop`
 ===============

+Description of the Arduboy Library, `develop` branch.

-## Arduboy Libary: `develop` branch
+# Arduboy: `develop` branch

-This is the `develop` branch for the Arduboy Library and holds the bleeding-edge release for the Arduboy project.
+This is a development branch.
+The `develop` branch for the Arduboy Library holds the bleeding-edge release for the Arduboy project.

+## Stable Branch

 Please use the `stable` branch for the current stable build.